This simple recipe for mac and cheese without flour is a fast and ultra-creamy dish for homemade macaroni and cheese lovers.

 - ¼ teaspoon freshly ground black pepper

-- Cook pasta according to the package instruction and drain well.1 lb elbow pasta/500 g
+- Cook pasta according to the package instructions and drain well.1 lb elbow pasta/500 g

 - Shred the Cheddar cheese and tear the American cheese slices into smaller pieces.
 Set aside.2 cups Cheddar/ 200 g + 8 slices American cheese

-- Make sauce: Mix half and half, butter, salt, pepper, mustard, paprika, garlic powder in a saucepan.
+- Make sauce: Mix half and half, butter, salt, pepper, mustard, paprika, and garlic powder in a saucepan.
 Warm for about 2 minutes, but don't let it boil.1 ½ cups half and half/ 350 ml + 1 tablespoon butter + 1 teaspoon Dijon mustard + ½ teaspoon sweet paprika + ¼ teaspoon garlic powder

 - Melt cheese: Add all the cheese and stir gently on low heat until the cheese melts.
 Don't let it become too hot or come to a boil.